 4. Use Cash to Attract Top Candidates

-Salespeople are motivated by money – incentivize them to bring the talented people they know to you.
+Salespeople are motivated by money.
+Incentivize them to bring the talented people they know to you.
+This is a great way to foster top performance and a thriving team environment.

 5. Build a Strong Employer Brand

 To attract top performing salespeople, there are several things you can do.
 When it comes to your online employer brand, be sure to position your company as a market leader.
-This is important because top salespeople are always interested in working for industry leaders or high-growth companies that are poised to dominate their sector.
-Respected employers demonstrate their legitimacy by featuring key client logos in the recruiting process and highlight the number of reps making and exceeding quota.
+Top salespeople are always interested in working for industry leaders or high-growth companies.
+Feature key client logos in the recruiting process to show your legitimacy.
 By emphasizing your reputation and resources, you gain the attention of top talent.

-Further, companies that understand employee branding know that talent engagement is really where employee engagement begins.
+Understanding employee branding and sales culture is where employee engagement begins.
 Engage talent on your website from the first point of contact.
 Do this by showcasing:

 - Core company values

-- Testimonials of how your employees are living your values
+- Testimonials of how your all-star sales team is living your values

 - Success stories of personal growth, promotion, or role expansion